rdwatters/ryan-at-confab/content/post/day-1.md

 [**Ann Handley, Chief Content Officer, MarketingProfs**](http://confabevents.com/events/central-2017/ann-handley)

+This was the opening keynote for day 1 of the conference.
+Standing room only in the back and therefore didn't write a lot of notes; however, Ann's slides will be sent out to all attendees within the next 2 weeks.

 ## Structured Content Across the Redesign Process (Breakout)

 [**Lisa Maria Martin, Independent IA/CS Consultant**](http://confabevents.com/events/central-2017/lisa-maria-martin)